Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 I have to talk about the breakfast.

 This wasn’t just breakfast.
 It was a spread!!
 Fresh ingredients.
 Warm dishes.
 Intentional presentation.
+It was everything!!

 Best Breakfast Buffet in Tokyo